 4. Focus on Reputation Management

-While increased web activity and social media use are extremely beneficial, it can also backfire in certain cases.
+While increased web activity and social media use are extremely beneficial, it can also backfire in some instances.

 Receiving negative feedback and false reviews is a common occurrence.
 However, leaving them unattended could harm your brand in the long run.

-As potential customers interact with the negative content, they’re very likely to change their mind and look for a competitor who offers similar products/services.
+As potential customers interact with the negative content, they’re likely to change their minds and look for a competitor who offers similar products/services.
 In addition, you run the risk of losing unsatisfied customers by leaving their complaints unattended.

 This is where reputation management experts step in.

-They help brands by detecting and responding to negative feedback in an empathetic, polite, and remedial manner.
-Moreover, business reputation monitoring and management agents also help remove factually incorrect information, cyber-attacks, and intentional public vitriol that could cost your brand in the long run.
+They help brands detect and respond to negative feedback in an empathetic, polite, and remedial manner.
+Moreover, business reputation monitoring and management agents also help remove the factually incorrect information, cyber-attacks, and intentional public vitriol that could cost your brand in the long run.

 5. Create Powerful Web Content

-Alternatively, maintaining a strong web presence by sharing high-quality blogs, articles, press releases, infographics, and additional promotional media is a great way to maximize audience retention.
+It’s important to maintain this strong web presence (read: stay relevant) by continuing to share high-quality blogs, articles, press releases, infographics, and other promotional media because these methods maximize audience retention.

 As preexisting customers engage with your content, they’ll be redirected to your products/services, thereby minimizing customer attrition and ensuring long-term brand growth.
 Sharing promotional web content also helps attract new audiences.